Fingerprint (computing): Cryptographic hash functions

 Mainstream cryptographic grade hash functions generally can serve as high-quality fingerprint functions, are subject to intense scrutiny from cryptanalysts, and have the advantage that they are believed to be safe against malicious attacks.

 A drawback of cryptographic hash algorithms such as MD5 and SHA is that they take considerably longer to execute than Rabin's fingerprint algorithm.
 They also lack proven guarantees on the collision probability.
 Some of these algorithms, notably MD5, are no longer recommended for secure fingerprinting.
-They are still useful for error checking, where purposeful data tampering isn't a primary concern.
+They are still useful for error checking, where purposeful data tampering is not a primary concern.

+Perceptual hashing

 Application examples

 NIST distributes a software reference library, the American National Software Reference Library, that uses cryptographic hash functions to fingerprint files and map them to software products.
 The HashKeeper database, maintained by the National Drug Intelligence Center, is a repository of fingerprints of "known to be good" and "known to be bad" computer files, for use in law enforcement applications (e.g. analyzing the contents of seized disk drives).